iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 +                               +----------------------------------+-------------+------------------+
 |                               | Additional Child Benefit         | ben_addch   | household head   |
 +-------------------------------+----------------------------------+-------------+------------------+

 **Issues to clarify:**

 1. How do we deal with tax-benefit items which we don't simulate but take from the input data? (e.g. pensions, alimony payments)
-2. The output returns persons.
+2. The output returns data as one row per person.
 We have to think on how to attribute outputs in a meaningful manner.
 At the same time, calculation of income aggregates should be straightforward.

 Documentation
-"""""""""""""
+^^^^^^^^^^^^^

 In the medium-term, or along with this GEP, we need a list with the definition for input and output variables.
 It should contain

 1. variable name
 2. description